-The Cayman Islands
+Cayman Islands Vacation

 The Cayman Islands is a British Overseas Territory consisting of three islands, Grand Cayman, Little Cayman and Cayman Brac.
 Discovered by Columbus in 1503 and named the ‘Tortugas’ after the huge number of green turtles on the islands, Caymanians to this day still enjoy the right to eat green turtles.

-The currency of the Cayman Islands is based on the pound sterling; they drive on the left hand side of the road; and petrol is $4 for an imperial gallon.
+The currency of the Cayman Islands is based on the pound sterling; they drive on the left-hand side of the road, and petrol is $4 for an imperial gallon.

-The population of 58,000 includes 30,000 working migrants, who usually obtain work visas for three months up to seven years mainly given to US and Canadian citizens.
+The population of 58,000 includes 30,000 working migrants, who usually obtain work visas for three months up to seven years and are mainly given to US and Canadian citizens.

 Grand Cayman Island

-It continues to be developed as a major tourist attraction with plantation style gardens growing fruit and vegetables.
+It continues to be developed as a major tourist attraction with plantation-style gardens growing fruit and vegetables.

 Samples of the world-famous cake and rum were handed out and appreciated by all.

 Constructed out of limestone and iron shore, it has weathered far better than many modern homes destroyed by Hurricane Ivan (a category 5 hurricane).

 We drove past the famous Cayman Turtle Farm opposite the popular Dolphin Encounter.

 Our next stop was the town of Hell, the only place where you can really tell someone to “Go2Hell”!

 The volcanic rock exposed outside the back of the shop added to the atmosphere of hell and damnation, especially with its own little devil smiling menacingly at visitors.

 We drove past the beautiful white house where John Grisham’s The Firm was filmed.
-It’s example of the classic island colonial architecture.
+It’s an example of classic island colonial architecture.

 Caymanians love water toys, such as snorkels, banana boats, jet skis and jumping castles.
 Paragliding is a popular activity and cocktails are served in the ocean.

 Sadly we headed back to the capital, George Town, where we had a little time to check out the local shops and cafes.

 Did I tell you I like Cayman?
 God, I love it!
 Would we go back to the Cayman Islands?
-Absolutely.
-In a heartbeat!